Izurii/Lenovo-Y720-KB-Led-Controller/README.md

 yarn dist
 ```

-# How to start using yarn
+# How to start the software using yarn

 ```
 yarn start